Ozzy-King/comp2001_70/README.md

 #### POST Requests
 1. /API/profile/createUser
+2. /API/profile/getProfileByEmail
 ##### descriptions
 1. supplied with the correct information in the Json body, it will create a account with that data.
+2. returns all profile infomation for that user(this includes private infomation so authentication is required)
 ##### request body schema
 1.
 ``` json